wligtenberg/coin-flip-skill/README.md

-# Coin flip skill
+## coin flip

-This skill flips a virtual coin and informs the user of the result
+This skill flips a virtual coin

-To get this done we need
+## Description
-  - This
+Flip a virtual coin by saying "hey Mycroft, flip a coin".
-  - That
+It will then randomly choose between heads and tails.

-  - The other thing
+## Examples

-## Current state
+* "flip a coin"

-Working features:
+## Credits
- - Flipping a coin
+Willem Ligtenberg <willem@wligtenberg.nl> @wligtenberg